welissonArley/Packages.MAUI/src/PinCodes.Authorization/readme.md

 </pinCodeAuthorization:CodePage.CodeViewer>
 ```

+👀 Option 2 — Show the Code

-but if you want to show the PIN Code, use:
+If you prefer to display the PIN code clearly, use the **ShowCodeViewer** component:

 ```xaml
 <pinCodeAuthorization:CodePage.CodeViewer>